RithikaAnalyst/PowerBI_Datasurvey_project/README.md

 <!-- For a survey analysis, a star schema is often overkill.
 A single flat table is common. -->

 *   The model consists of one primary table containing all survey responses.
-*   Calculated tables were likely created for dimensions like `Date` or `Salary Bins` to enable more nuanced analysis.
+*   Calculated tables were likely created for dimensions like `Date` or `Salary ` to enable more nuanced analysis.
-*   DAX measures were created to calculate averages, percentages, and totals.
+*   DAX measures were created to calculate averages salary